AlbShar/ubereats/README.md

 - Using Webp image for increasing site loading speed
 ## Feedback

-If you have any feedback, please reach out to us at sharipov.albert1991@gmail.com
+If you have any feedback, please reach out to me at sharipov.albert1991@gmail.com